christophergaughan/OOP/README.md

-# 🧠 Object-Oriented Programming (OOP) Explorations
+# Object-Oriented Programming (OOP) Explorations

 ## 🚀 Overview

-This repository dives into the core principles of Object-Oriented Programming (OOP) using Python.
-It serves as a hands-on resource to reinforce OOP fundamentals through real code, examples, and interactive notebooks.
+This repository explores the core principles of Object-Oriented Programming (OOP) using Python.
+It’s meant to be a hands-on, beginner-friendly resource with practical code examples and Jupyter notebooks that walk through the fundamentals step by step.

+It’s not meant to be perfect or exhaustive — just a genuine effort to make this sometimes-confusing topic a little more approachable.
+If it helps even one person wrap their head around classes, inheritance, or `@property`, then it's doing its job.

 Whether you're new to OOP or brushing up your Python skills, this repo lays the groundwork for more advanced object-oriented design and software architecture.